Entanglement generation in a quantum network with finite quantum memory lifetime: End-to-end quantum connection in a network

-Suppose all the links between adjacent qubits in Fig.~\ref{fig:rep} are established.
-The next step is to perform entanglement swapping~\cite{asadi2020protocols} within each of the repeater nodes simultaneously, which would allow qubits in the end nodes to become entangled if all the swappings are successful.
-The time duration for this process is spent on two kinds of procedures.
-The first one, for the nodes in the middle to acknowledge to the side nodes containing entangled qubits about the result of the swapping.
-The second procedure, for all the nodes involved in the swapping to acknowledge the C-node about the operation results.
-The total time spent on the entanglement swapping can be approximately expressed as $\tilde{n}L/2v$, where $\tilde{n}=\log_2\left(r+1\right)$ is the number of stages at which the total entanglement swapping procedure is done.
-That derivation assumes that the number of repeaters equals to $r=2^{\tilde{n}}-1$.
-In Fig.~\ref{fig:num-tries} we demonstrate a case of $r=3$, which would require $\tilde{n}=2$ stages to establish entanglement between the end nodes.
-However, we find little deviations between the analytical expression and the numerical simulations even for the cases when $\tilde{n}$ is not an integer.
+Suppose all the links among adjacent qubits in Fig.~\ref{fig:rep} have been established by either synchronous or independent generation (discussed below in detail).
+The next step is to perform entanglement swapping~\cite{asadi2020protocols} within each of the repeater nodes simultaneously, which would allow qubits in the end-nodes to become entangled if all the swappings are successful.
+Two kinds of procedures contribute to the time duration of this process.
+The first one is the time the middle nodes need to acknowledge the swapping results to the side nodes with entangled qubits.
+The second one is the time needed for all the nodes involved in the swapping to acknowledge the C-node about the operation results.
+The total time spent on the entanglement swapping can be estimated as $\tilde{n}L/v$, where $\tilde{n}=\log_2\left(r+1\right)$ is the number of stages at which the total entanglement swapping procedure is done.
+We assume that the number of repeaters equals to $r=2^{\tilde{n}}-1$.
+In Fig.~\ref{fig:rep}, we demonstrate a case of $r=3$, which would require $\tilde{n}=2$ stages to establish entanglement between the end-nodes.
+Our numerical simulations show that analytical expressions for the entanglement generate rate in Eq.~(\ref{eq:reps-syn}) and (\ref{eq:reps-ind}), derived under the assumption that $r=2^{\tilde{n}}-1$, works very well, even for the cases when $\tilde{n}$ is not an integer.

 The probability of success of swapping operation is $\mathcal{E}_{\mathrm{s}}$.
-If swapping fails at any of the elementary links, the whole process fails, and all the links between the adjacent nodes must be discarded and re-generated.
-This is because when a particular swapping fails, the rest of the links are not as {\it fresh} as newly generated anymore.
+If swapping fails at any elementary link, the whole process fails, and all the links between the adjacent nodes must be discarded and regenerated.
+When a particular swapping fails, the rest of the links are not as {\it fresh} as newly generated anymore.
 If the established links had to wait for the regeneration of the broken links, they would have degraded further and become less reliable.
-Thus, everything has to be done from scratch in this approach if one link is not established successfully.
+Thus, everything has to be done from scratch in this approach, even if a single link fails to establish.
 The whole process is repeated until entanglement between the end-nodes is established.

-\subsubsection{Synchronous generation of entanglements between adjacent nodes}
+\section{Synchronous generation of entanglements between adjacent nodes}